siriusastrebe/syc/README.md

     var socket = io.connect();
     Syc.connect(socket);

 Now syc will be able to sync variables with this client.
-Alternatively, you can provide a callback:

-    // Client side setup
+### Accessing initial data (Client side)

+    Syc.connect(socket);
-    var socket = io.connect();
+    var data = Syc.list('name');

+Most often `data` will come back as undefined if used in the manner above.
+It takes a moment for Syc to retrieve data from the server, so `Syc.list()` needs a second to synchronize.
+There are two methods for dealing with this delay:

-    Syc.connect(socket, function () {
+    Syc.connect(socket, callback);
-        alert(Syc.list('name').hello)
-    });

-The callback will be called after Syc has connected and received up to date data.
+`callback` is an optional parameter and will be triggered when Syc is entirely synchronized to the data held on the server.

+    Syc.list('name', callback);

+If `Syc.list('name')` comes back as undefined, the callback function will be triggered whenever the client receives data for the variable.
+Useful when `'name'` will be synced or served at some point in the future.

 ## One-way Variables (Server side)